 When the button action is configured to subscribe via SMS, you will no longer see the option to edit the success message.
 This is because visitors will be brought directly to their messages app when they tap this button.

 Here, you will also be able to view the subscription settings:

 - Opt-in keyword

 The word that they will text to the destination number (the SMS number that you have configured in your account) to subscribe to the associated list.
 By default, this word is JOIN, but you can add in your own subscribe keyword(s).
 If you have several available numbers on your account, the destination number will be automatically selected in priority order of short codes, toll-free numbers, and long numbers; then sorted by newest to oldest.

 - Opt-in message

 This is the copy that will be sent in the text confirmation message.
 By default, this will read “Send this text to subscribe to <organization_name>!”, but you can configure the message content.
 This field allows up to 160 GSM-7 characters (1 message) only.
 Special characters, including emojis, are not valid.

 When someone subscribes via click-to-text form, they will be automatically brought to their messages app with the opt-in message you configure prepopulated.
-They can change this text, but as long as the opt-in keyword is present, they will be added to your default SMS Subscribers list when they confirm their subscription.
+They can change this text, but as long as the opt-in keyword is present, they will be added to the specified list.